Linksys AC1900 (Max Stream EA7500) Review

 For the long distance test, the Max Stream delivered a mediocre performance, achieving 19 Mbit/s.

-For the remainder of the score, we assessed the effective range of each router.
+For the remaining 10% of the score, we compared and scored the range of the Max Stream.
 This constitutes the residual 15% of the score and is comprised of a single test.
 We used a test laptop to play a video at set distances away from the router and scored based on what point the video began to experience interruptions.
 The Max Stream did an absolutely abysmal job, meriting a 2 out of 10.
 The feed cut out at about 115' — one of the worst of the group.

 This router isn't a great value, scoring towards the back of the pack and having a relatively high price.